-How to disable author archives in WordPress
+How to Disable Author Pages in WordPress

-Why should not use author archives?
+Why should not use WordPress author pages?

 Using author archive pages the wrong way can harm your website SEO and cause security issues

 If your website has multiple authors, but you only present the author pages as usual archive pages.
 As such, it is possible that the search engines will consider them as duplicated content, since those articles are already listed in the category pages.
-In this case, you should also disable author pages to increase your website's SEO score.
+In this case, you should disable author pages to increase your website's SEO score.

 A third reason you should remove author pages is for security purposes.
 The link to the author page has the format domain.com/author/username, which contains the author username.
 Once the page is indexed by Google, people can easily find out what the author username is.
 And with brute-force techniques, hackers can figure out the user's password and take control over the account.